 All sales of alcohol must be made by or under the authority of a Personal Licence holder.
 Not everyone who makes a sale has to hold a Personal Licence, as long as a personal licence holder has authorised the sale.
 This does not apply to qualifying clubs or premises operating under a Temporary Event Notice.

 Application for a Personal Licence

 The new applicant must be over 18 and hold a licensing qualification that has been accredited by the Secretary of State, or provide proof that they are a person of prescribed description.
+Under new measures, brought in as part of the Immigration Act 2016, immigration checks will be part of the process for applying for a licence.
+A personal licence will not be issued to anyone who does not have permission to be or work in the UK.
 Your application must include:

 - completed application for a personal licence form

 - completed disclosure of convictions and declaration form

 - documents which demonstrate entitlement to work in the UK